Reflect – Restart – Rethink: R3 supply chain thinking for a post COVID-19 world

 - Session 2, Thursday, September 17th (5 pm – 6:30 pm CEST): "Restart” will focus on how organizations are restarting their operations and the implications of these actions on the supply chain.

-- Session 3, Thursday, September 24th (5 pm – 6:30 pm CEST): “Re-engage” will focus on how organizations are re-engaging their customers and the implications of these actions on their distribution networks.
+- Session 3, Thursday, September 24th (5 pm – 6:30 pm CEST): “Re-engage” will focus on how organizations are re-engaging their customers and the implications of these actions on supply chains.

 - Session 4, Thursday, October 1st (5 pm – 6:30 pm CEST): “Rethink” will focus on rethinking how the supply chain needs to be configured and structured to enable it to respond to black swan events like the pandemic.